chrismanp/pldi24_artifact/README.md

   - pbbs_v2/: Contains the PBBSv2 benchmark.
 It is a soft link to pbbsbench/benchmarks.

   - testBenchmark_compile.py : Script to compile and run Cilk5 and PBBSv2 benchmarks.
-    			       Refer to our artifact.pdf on how to use the compiler and scripts.
+    			       Refer to our [artifact-desc](artifact-desc.pdf) on how to use the compiler and scripts.

   - compile-cilk.sh and testCilk.sh : Compiles the Cilk5 benchmarks.